GarciaInes/Scrum-Mastering/Retro/Indicators.md

 * Are items raised and worked on as it comes rather than waiting for the retro?
 * Are same items reapearing?
 * Are things "let go" whilst the issues are still present?
+* Do they discuss how they work together? with the intention to make it better?

 #### Measure
 * Is the team getting better?